EmmaTheMartian/minefactorial/readme.md

 ## Credits and Attributions

-- thepigcat, for updating all the textures to look very fanciful :D
+- thepigcat, for updating all the M! textures to look very fanciful :D
 - PowerCrystals, for making the original MineFactory (and MineFactory Reloaded) that we know and love

 ## Notes

 - Yes this mod is similar to Industrial Foregoing.
 Both it and M! are based on MFR, so there will be a lot of similarities and overlap.
 I'm trying my best to stay unique and diverge from what is seen in IF though.
 - M! is currently **in-development** and not 100% complete!
+- M! has differences from MineFactory, it's not a 1:1 port of it.
+Expect some machines to work differently and expect the mods to have slightly different content.

 ## Links